dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 <br>

-_(to see the code step by step, click the title of whichever part you're interested in)_
+### To see the code step by step, click the title of whichever part you're interested in:

 ### Part 1: <a href="https://nbviewer.jupyter.org/github/dskarbrevik/League-of-Legends-Churn-Prediction/blob/master/LoL%20Churn%20Predictor%20%5BPart%201%20-%20Data%20Collection%5D.ipynb">Data Collection</a>